-11. Has the entity carried out independent assessment/ evaluation of the working of its requirements of relevance to the principles, and compliances rectification of any non-
+11. Has the entity carried out independent assessment/ evaluation of the working of its policies by an external agency?
+(Yes/No).
+If yes, provide name of the agency.

-NO NO Evaluation is done through internal mechanism and seeks external
+NO Evaluation is done through internal mechanism and seeks external assistance and advice as and when required.